Border procedure (border and transit zones)

 In the border procedure, the IND may reject an asylum application on the basis of the Dublin Regulation or as inadmissible or manifestly unfounded.
 Depending on the type of decision issued, the rules described in the Dublin Procedure: Appeal, Admissibility Procedure: Appeal or Regular Procedure: Appeal apply.

-On 5 June 2019, the Council of State ruled that the border detention of asylum seekers who appealed their decision was not in line with EU-law as clarified in the Gnandi-case.[19]
-In response to this decision, a bill was presented to adjust the basis for detention of asylum seekers at the border in the Aliens Act.
-Detention of asylum seekers who have appealed the rejection of their asylum request will be based on the Reception Conditions Directive (article 8 (3)(c) RCD) instead of the Return Directive (article 6(3) Aliens Act).[20]
-This bill came into effect on 22 April 2020.[21]
+On 5 June 2019, the Council of State ruled that the border detention of asylum applicants who appealed their decision in the asylum procedure was not in line with EU law as clarified in the Gnandi case[23].[24]
+In response to this decision, a bill was presented to adjust the basis for detention of asylum applicants at the border in the Aliens Act.
+Detention of asylum applicants who have appealed the rejection of their asylum request will be based on the Reception Conditions Directive (Article 8 (3)(c) RCD) instead of the Return Directive (Article 6(3) Aliens Act).[25]
+This bill came into effect on 22 April 2020.[26]

 Legal assistance